The history of Inveraray, a small town located on the edge of Loch Fyne, is forever linked to the Dukes of Argyll and the Clan Campbell.

 Since the first Earl of Argyll was created in 1457 until the Union of Parliaments in 1707, the Clan Campbell, perhaps more than any other Scottish clan, took an active role in the development and government of their country.

-In 1472, James III, created Inveraray a Burgh of Barony giving it the authority to hold a market, administer justice and deal with certain types of crime, In 1648, it was made a Royal Burgh by Charles I, which meant that a member in the Parliament of Scotland could represent the town.
+Over two decades later in 1472, James III, created Inveraray a Burgh of Barony giving it the authority to hold a market, administer justice and deal with certain types of crime.

 Kilmartin Glen, rich in archaeology

 The area has a rich and important archaeological legacy, particularly at Kilmartin Glen, only a few miles from Inveraray.
 There, some of the most important archaeological treasures in Britain were found.

 These remains have allowed a real insight into early life in Argyll.

 The Nether Largie Stones, dating to around 3,000 BC, are just one example of over 150 ancient cairns, graves and standing stones.

 Retreating further into history, the ancient kingdom of Dalriada, home to the original Scots, who probably came from the northeast of Ireland, grew to cover much of modern Argyll.